 - Amortization: Interest only

 - Interest Rate: 5%

-Technical Assistance (TA) support for new and less experienced owners and developers.
+Technical Assistance (TA) support is available for new and less experienced owners and developers

 - TA during predevelopment & underwriting